-The registered office of the Company is located at the 21st floor, The World Centre Building, 330 Sen. Gil Puyat Avenue, Makati City.
+The registered office of the Company is located at the 21st Floor, The World Centre Building, 330 Sen. Gil Puyat Avenue, Makati City.

-The consolidated financial statements of Empire East Land Holdings, Inc. and Subsidiaries (the Group) for the year ended December 31, 2009 (including comparatives for the years ended December 31, 2008 and 2007) were authorized for issue by the Company's Board of Directors (BOD) on March 15, 2010.
+The consolidated financial statements of Empire East Land Holdings, Inc. and Subsidiaries (the Group) for the year ended December 31, 2010 (including comparatives for the years ended December 31, 2009 and 2008) were authorized for issue by the Company's Board of Directors (BOD) on March 14, 2011, except for Note 1 as to which date is March 25, 2011.